Utilis Coquinario

 Utilis Coquinario is an English cookery book written in Middle English in the late fourteenth or very early fifteenth century.
-The title has been translated as "Useful for the Kitchen".
 The text is contained in the Hans Sloane collection of manuscripts in the British Library and is numbered Sloane MS 468.

 Author

 The author's name is unknown.
 It has been theorised that he was "the high-ranking chef of a large kitchen", though not one as large as that of Richard II (for example, compare this text to The Forme of Cury).
 It is accordingly assumed that he was a man.
 (Note: Though women of the time were responsible for basic domestic cooking, professional chef work in large kitchens was undertaken by men.)
 The resemblance of some of the author's recipes to early French recipes indicates the author may have had a reading knowledge of Middle French.
 The author's references to "fyssh day" and Lent indicate that the author cooked for a Christian household.